What is a Rectal Prolapse Repair?

-- Some children need to go to the hospital the day before surgery for bowel prep.
+- Some children need to go to the hospital the day before surgery for bowel clean out.
+If you’re not being admitted for clean out prior to surgery, the surgeon might want your child to complete a clean out at home.

-- If your child does not need to go to the hospital the day before surgery, the nurse will call you 48 hours (2 days) before the surgery date.
+- If your child does not need to go to the hospital the day before surgery, same day surgery will call you 24-48 hours (one to two days) before the surgery date.
 They will discuss:

 - Rules about eating and drinking